augustusnaz/laravel-model-data/README.md

 $model->data('moirei.tech'); // Returns 'awesome'
 ```

-Replace all existing data by assigning an array;
+All existing data can be overridden by assigning an array;

 ```php
 // All existing data will be replaced